januszgrze/bitcoinrollups/website/README.md

   ---

 Hope that all makes sense!
 Let me know if there's any questions on contributing here.
-I'll have the code section updated within the next 7 business days.
+I'll have the code section updated soon.